King George Island (South Shetland Islands): Settlements

+Uruguayan Artigas Base located on the Fildes Peninsula.

-Base Presidente Eduardo Frei Montalva, the Chilean Station on the Fildes Peninsula, is operated as a permanent village with an airstrip (with large hangar and control tower along with other buildings), cafeterias for personnel of its several agencies there, a bank, a post office and comfortable ranch-style family homes with children.
+Base Presidente Eduardo Frei Montalva, the Chilean Station on the Fildes Peninsula, is operated as a permanent village including the Teniente Rodolfo Marsh Martin Airport with a large hangar and control tower along with other buildings, cafeterias for personnel of its several agencies there, a bank, a post office and comfortable ranch-style family homes.
 The Chinese Great Wall base features an indoor multipurpose room which serves as a full-size basketball court.

 In 2004, a Russian Orthodox church, Trinity Church, was opened on the island near Russia's Bellingshausen Station.
 The church, one of the southernmost in the world and one of the few permanent structures in Antarctica, is permanently staffed by a priest.
 The first attempted murder in Antarctica occurred on the island in 2018 at Bellingshausen Station.

 Point Thomas lighthouse at Arctowski Station is the most southerly lighthouse of the world.

 NOAA runs Lenie Base, a seasonal research station for penguin studies on Admiralty Bay.
 This small station, dubbed Copacabana, operates in the Antarctic summer only, but is used as a survival hut in the winter.

 Tourism

 In October 2013, American heavy metal band Metallica announced that it would perform a concert sponsored by The Coca-Cola Company at Carlini Station heliport.
 The concert took place on 8 December 2013.

-A small amount of specialised tourist activity also takes place during summer, including an annual marathon, known as the Antarctic marathon.
+A small amount of specialised tourist activity also takes place during summer, including an annual marathon, known as the Antarctica Marathon.